umoazzam/Where2EatDatabaseInterface/README.md

 We got our data from the Univeristy of California Irvine Machine-Learning repository which we found on [Kaggle](https://www.kaggle.com/datasets/uciml/restaurant-data-with-consumer-ratings?select=rating_final.csv).
 The repository got its data from the National Centre for Research and Technological Development CENIDET.

 We wrote python scripts that we ran on the raw data to get the desired data that could be put in our database.
+For example, we randomly generated the purchase history for each user and randomly created groups from the user data set (for which we had to then calculate the type (family, friends, or undecided), the minimum budget, and the cuisine overlap for each group).

 Our data consists for several csv files namely:

 * groupMembers: Contains the userID of the members of all the groups.